knollth/pipewire-screenaudio/README.md

 **This only serves as a proof of concept and for now is experimental only**

 ## Future Works:
-- Config file for custom .mozilla directories (example for forks like librewolf or floorp)
+- Config file for
+  - custom .mozilla directories (for forks like librewolf or floorp)
+  - custom locations for connector-rs and native-messaging-hosts source directory for copying
 - rewrite of the CLI tool in rust
 *Support for snaps is not planned*